transposit-connectors/mc-spackle/runbooks/investigating_transposit_staging_on_aws.md

 ## Check ECS tasks are deployed with the right ECR image

-Make sure that all ECS tasks are using the same image.
+Make sure that all ECS tasks are using the same image and that the image is tagged latest.

 [Check Image Versions](https://console.demo.transposit.com/mc/t/spackle/actions/check_most_recent)